Putting an Egg in Coffee (Eggspresso)

 As usual, the only real problem comes at the bottom of the cup.
 I’ve used the “warm snot” analogy before, but, well, it’s even more appropriate here.

-I think, what the world needs now, is love swe a coffee mug that, somehow, has a bottom that can be cut off from the rest of the coffee and removed after a few minutes.
+I think, what the world needs now, is love swe coffee mugs that, somehow, have bottoms that can be cut off from the rest of the coffee and removed after a few minutes.
 Sure, I could put it through a filter, but I think that would mess with the flavour.
 This invention is, um, copyright and patent pending and stuff.

 In the interest of science I also tried the egg shell brewed coffee on its own.
 It may have had a less-bitter, more-chalky flavour, but it’s subtle at best.